VU-ASE/pkg-ServiceRunner/README.md

 ```

 > [!TIP]
-> You can install a specific version like this: `github.com/VU-ASE/pkg-ServiceRunner@v0.1.2` to improve reproducibility
+> You can install a specific version like this: `go get github.com/VU-ASE/pkg-ServiceRunner@v0.1.2` to improve reproducibility

 Then, in your `main()` function, call the `servicerunner.Run` function.
 This function needs two parameters:

 - Your "entrypoint" function to run.
-This entrypoint function should take as input a `TuningState` argument: this is the initial tuning state, fetched from the system manager.
-It should also have return type error
+This entrypoint function should take as input a `servicerunner.ResolvedService` argument (read more about this below) and a `TuningState` argument: this is the initial tuning state, fetched from the system manager.
+It should also have return type `error`
 - A tuning state callback function.
 This function should take as input a `TuningState` argument and is called whenever a new tuning state is available

 ### Example: basic *main.go*